leo-oliveira-eng/excel-file-service/README.md

 # excel-file-service ![.NET Core](https://github.com/leo-oliveira-eng/excel-file-service/workflows/.NET%20Core/badge.svg)  [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE.md) [![NuGet](https://img.shields.io/nuget/vpre/Excel.File.Service)](https://www.nuget.org/packages/Excel.File.Service)

-Package that makes easier to import and export data from Excel spreadsheets for .Net Core applications.
+Import and export data from Excel spreadsheets pain-free for .Net Core applications with this package.

-After having to implement the import of spreadsheets in 3 different projects, I couldn't avoid creating a package to encapsulate these operations.
+After implementing the import of spreadsheets for 3 different projects, I couldn't help but to create a package that encapsulated those operations.

-This package uses [ExcelDataReader](https://github.com/ExcelDataReader/ExcelDataReader) as base, which is a lightweight and fast library for reading Microsoft Excel files.
-Presently, it is used for more than 3700 repositories on GitHub.
+This package uses [ExcelDataReader](https://github.com/ExcelDataReader/ExcelDataReader) as its base – a lightweight fast library for reading Excel files.
+Thus far, it is used by more than 3700 repositories on GitHub.

-The idea is removing from the developer the repetitive and monotonous process of reading the spreadsheet or the process of exporting.
+The idea is setting developers free from the hassle of repetitive tedious process of reading the spreadsheet or exporting them.

-Currently, a preview version has been published that already supports reading and importing files from Stream, IFormFile and base64.
-Today, the export only supports txt files in base64 and Stream format.
+Currently the published alpha version supports reading and importing files from Stream, IFormFile and base64.
+By now, the export only supports .txt files in base64 and Stream format.

-Still in development, the package also proposes to deliver exporting in csv, xls and xlsx in addition to supporting password protected files.
+With continuous improvement, the package will soon support the export in .csv, .xls and .xlsx files, in addition to support of password protected files.

-Suggestions are welcome.
+Your feedback is welcome! &#128522;

 ## Installation